Pro-Kremlin media pushes Putin's case over downed Malaysian plane

 A Western diplomatic source in Moscow said it would be “very difficult” to convince the international opinion that the separatists were not behind the crash.

-Russia has already found some unofficial support from China, where the state news agency said in a commentary that officials from the United States, Australia and other Western countries had jumped to conclusions in pointing their fingers at the rebels in eastern Ukraine or blaming Russia.
-[ID:nL4N0PT3ZP]
+Russia has already found some unofficial support from China, where the state news agency said in a commentary that officials from the United States, Australia and other Western countries had jumped to conclusions in pointing their fingers at the rebels in eastern Ukraine or blaming Russia. (editing by David Stamp)